uniwebcms/framework/docs/understanding-uniweb.md

 **Simple end**: Build hardcoded React components for a single site.
 Use minimal schemas (just component names).
 Work like any React framework.
 This is a legitimate, production-ready approach—many sites stay here permanently.

-**Complex end**: Create comprehensive design systems with rich schemas, parameterized components, theming, presets, and deep visual editor integration.
+**Complex end**: Create comprehensive design systems with rich schemas, parameterized components, theming, presets, and deep integration with visual editors.
 Serve multiple sites with content creators who never touch code.

 Start anywhere on this spectrum and grow as needs evolve.
 The architecture doesn't dictate your complexity—it accommodates it.
 You're not compromising by starting simple; you're making a pragmatic choice that preserves future options.